mishvasheladiya/E-Commerce-Beauty_Products/README.md

 # E-Commerce-Beauty_Products

-This is E-Commerce website, using HTML, CSS, JS.
+This is an E-Commerce website built using HTML, CSS, and JS.

+Check it out here: https://youtu.be/dQnbIsRoNJ4